Soph0102/GEN711_Final_Project/README.md

   - Illumina Hi Seq 2500
   - Paried end reads
   - 250 bp sequencing reads
+- Included in the files are
-  - 20 samples total
+  - 20 total samples
   -  Two collection methods
   -  one where the duckweed was skimmed  from the top of the pond
   - one where there was no skimming was used sample was directly taken from the pond
 - Each sample had 5 replicates of each treatment